 The ample gear storage pockets are a huge plus.
 At 70" at the head, it is just a nudge wider than either the Marmot Limelight 3 or the NEMO Dagger 3.
 With its 43" peak height, it falls in between the other two tents.
 It even bumps the length up to 90" from the 2-person's 88".
 All good so far.

 The drawback is the taper.
 It's a much tighter 62" at the foot.
 This geometry serves to save weight and keep it feeling roomy, without sacrificing the more crucial head-and-shoulder space.
-In the two-person version, it's a real asset.
+In the two-person version, it's a real asset (reducing overall weight without diminishing the feel of the interior volume.
 However, you notice the narrower dimensions much more with three people, especially if that middle person is sleeping head-to-toe (also worth noting is that the privacy panel tapers and disappears entirely on the side walls of the tent at the foot).
 It is a cozy fit for three people.

 We recognize that it would lose a fair amount of its versatility with the addition of more fabric (and therefore more weight), but if space is much more of a priority than weight for you, then you should check out the Marmot Limelight 3.